How to Make a Hummingbird Garden

-- Use compost to fertilize the plants and protect the soil, and it will also foster abundant insect life that hummingbirds will happily feed on.
+- Use compost to fertilize the plants and protect the soil.
+It will foster insect life that hummingbirds will happily feed on.
 Compost will also add rich nutrition to the soil so plants will produce more abundant flowers for a natural nectar supply.

-- Take steps to attract butterflies and hummingbird moths as well – they share many characteristics with hummingbirds and butterfly-friendly plants are hummingbird-friendly as well.
-These insects will also help pollinate flowers for even more blooms hummingbirds can use.
+- Take steps to attract butterflies and hummingbird moths along with hummingbirds.
+These attractive insects share many characteristics with hummingbirds and butterfly-friendly plants are hummingbird-friendly as well.
+These insects will help pollinate flowers for even more blooms hummingbirds can use.

 Hummingbird Gardens.
 University of Florida Website